annabellealbert95/rps-starter/README.md

 # rps

-This is a Rock, Paper, Scissors game played against the computer.
-The computer's pick will be randomly decided, and it will determine the winner.
+This is a fun Rock, Paper, Scissors game played against the computer!

+The computer will randomly decide their option and winner will be decided from there!!!!

 ## Setup